 To which I add another of my favorites, eggplant.

-Followed by caramelized onions spiced in sumac and cumin adding a certain zest, this flatbread is finished with crumbled goat cheese.
+Followed by sweet caramelized onions spiced in sumac and cumin adding a certain zest, this flatbread is finished with crumbled goat cheese.

 This savory pre dinner snack is wonderful with a nice glass of chilled sauvignon blanc.

 To make flatbread you first combine flour, salt and yeast in a bowl.